joseph-flinn/site/data/posts/0005-scalable-dev-cd-deployment.md

-!! title: Scalable Development Processes - Continuous Deployment (CD) !! slug: scalable-dev-deployment
+!! title: Scalable Development Practices - Continuous Deployment (CD) !! slug: scalable-dev-deployment
 !! published: 2023-08-21
 !! description: The sixth article in the series of how to implement a simple but scalable solution to delivering more value faster to the end user